LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 Developers can use Go programming language to consume Tick History data via TRTH V2 REST API.
 This article lists several problems and solutions which developers may find during development.
 The problems mentioned in this article include:

-* Encode and decode JSON object
+* Encode and decode JSON objects
 * Encode enumeration
 * Concurrently download a gzip file
 * Download a gzip file from Amazon Web Services

-## Encode and Decode JSON Object
+## Encode and Decode JSON Objects
 TRTH V2 REST API requires JSON (JavaScript Object Notation) in request and response messages.
 JSON is a lightweight data-interchange format.
-It is easy for humans to read and write and machines to parse and generate.
+It is easy for humans to read and write and easy for machines to parse and generate.
 In Go programming language, there are several ways to encode and decode JSON objects.

 ### Using a String to Encode and Decode JSON Object
-JSON is a text format so the application can directly construct a JSON string for the HTTP request and process a JSON string in the HTTP response by using a string parser or regular expression.
-However, this method is ineffective and prone to error.
+JSON is a text format so the application can directly construct a JSON string for the HTTP request by using string manipulation and process a JSON string in the HTTP response by using a string parser or regular expression.
+The method is suitable for proving the programing concepts or verifying the correctness of HTTP request and response messages.
+It is quick and easy but it is ineffective and prone to error.

 ### Using a Map to Encode and Decode JSON Object
-JSON is also a key and value pair data so **map[string]interface{}** can be used with **json.Marshal** and **json.Unmarshal** functions in the **encoding/json** package to encode and decode JSON objects.
+JSON is also a key and value pair data so **map[string]interface{}** can be used with **json.Marshal** and **json.Unmarshal** functions available in the **encoding/json** package to encode and decode JSON objects.

 ```
 jsonMap := map[string]interface{}{